 Indeed, how we choose to present data is always a political decision.
 Why correlate religion with income at all?
 Maybe religion is somewhat spurious, compared to variables like geographic location, race, or immigration status.
 That is, it may be that income correlates with geography, race, and immigration status and those variables correlate with religion.

 It’s pretty tricky to figure these things out (and that’s why we force sociology graduate students to learn fancy statistical methods), but in the end we still can’t attribute causality, just correlation.
-Figuring out why and how things correlate requires qualitative of research.Lisa Wade is a professor at Occidental College.
+Figuring out why and how things correlate requires qualitative of research.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.